Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Results

 We start by testing the proposition that the activation energy of supercooled liquids is proportional to the characteristic glass dipole stiffness $\kappa(T)$.
 Specifically, we test a functional relation of the form

 which is hereafter referred to as the \emph{mesoelastic model}.
 We present results for all four glassforming models side-by-side in \autoref{fig:tau_vs_kappa_over_T_all}.
-Panels (a1-4) show the self-part of the intermediate scattering function for all temperatures studied, from which the structural relaxation is extracted as $F_{\text{s}}(\tau_{\alpha}; q_{\text{max}}) = 0.2$ (see \autoref{sect:models_and_methods}).
-Panels (b1-4) show the structural relaxation time $\tau_{\alpha}$ \emph{vs.}~$1/T$.
-Panels (c1-4) show the relative change of $\kappa$ and $G$ as a function $1/\Tp$, demonstrating that $\kappa$ is more sensitive to annealing than $G$ for all models studied (see \autoref{fig:kappa_and_G}).
+Panels (a1-d1) show the self-part of the intermediate scattering function for all temperatures studied, from which the structural relaxation is extracted as $F_{\text{s}}(\tau_{\alpha}; q_{\text{max}}) = 0.2$ (see \autoref{sect:models_and_methods}).
+Panels (a2-d2) show the structural relaxation time $\tau_{\alpha}$ \emph{vs.}~$1/T$.
+Panels (a3-d3) show the relative change of $\kappa$ and $G$ as a function $1/\Tp$, demonstrating that $\kappa$ is more sensitive to annealing than $G$ for all models studied (see \autoref{fig:kappa_and_G}).

-Finally, panels (d1-4) of \autoref{fig:tau_vs_kappa_over_T_all} show the fit to \autoref{eq:arrhenius_fit}, and constitute the main result of this paper.
+Finally, panels (a4-d4) of \autoref{fig:tau_vs_kappa_over_T_all} show the fit to \autoref{eq:arrhenius_fit}, and constitute the main result of this paper.
 Remarkably, for the IPL and mBLJ models, the functional form is valid from the very start of the activated regime --- around $t/t_0\!\approx\!10$, which is around $100$ times the duration of the ballistic regime of the MSD (see \Cref{appendix:short_time_msd}) --- demonstrating that the activation energy in these supercooled liquids is determined by $\kappa(T)$.
-A corollary of this remarkable observation is that the activation energy barrier $\Delta{E}(T)$ is enthalpic in nature, as no entropic considerations have been invoked.
+This observation suggests that the activation energy barrier $\Delta{E}(T)$ is enthalpic in nature, as no entropic considerations have been invoked.
 The fit to \autoref{eq:arrhenius_fit} involves the dimensionless time and length $(\tfit, \lfit)$, defined according to $\log(\tau_{\alpha}/t_0)\!=\!(\lfit a_0)^2 \kappa(T)/T+\log\tfit$.
-We find that $(\tfit, \lfit)$ are $(0.10, 0.37)$ for the IPL model and $(0.017, 0.42)$ for the mBLJ model, comparable in magnitude to the physical reduced scales of the duration of the ballistic regime and the particle diameter.
+We find that $(\tfit, \lfit)$ are $(0.1, 0.4)$ for the IPL model and $(0.02, 0.4)$ for the mBLJ model, comparable in magnitude to the physical reduced scales of the duration of the ballistic regime and the particle diameter.

 Intriguingly, in the cases of the SS and SW systems, the mesoelastic model of \autoref{eq:arrhenius_fit} breaks down --- the tentative range of validity is too small or nonexistent, and the tentative value of $\tfit$ is many orders of magnitude smaller than any reduced timescale intrinsic to the system.
 What is the origin of the breakdown of the mesoelastic model in some cases and not in others?
 In the next Subsection, we propose that dramatic changes in the properties of the potential energy landscape (PEL) between the different glassformers studied here are responsible for the observed breakdown of the mesoelastic model in the SS and SW systems.